Pohoy: Seventeenth century

 The name Pohoy first appears in historical accounts early in the seventeenth century.
-In 1608, an alliance of Pohoy and Tocobago may have threatened Potanos who had been converted to Christianity.
+In 1608, an alliance of Pohoy and Tocobago may have threatened those Potano who had been converted to Christianity.
 In 1611 a raiding party from the two chiefdoms killed several Christianized Indians carrying supplies to the Spanish mission (Cofa) at the mouth of the Suwannee River.
 In 1612, the Spanish launched a punitive expedition down the Suwannee River and along the Gulf coast, attacking Tocobago and Pohoy; they killed many of the native people, including both chiefs.

 The Spanish of that expedition referred to Tampa Bay as the "Bay of Espiritu Santo and Pojoy", Espiritu Santo being the name Hernando de Soto gave it in 1539.
 "Bay of Pohoy" or "Bay of Pooy" apparently was applied to the southern part of Tampa Bay.
 The Tocobago were weakened by the Spanish attack, and the Pohoy became the dominant power in Tampa Bay for a while.

 By 1634 Pohoy was allied with or subject to the Calusa chiefdom.
 (That year the Spanish referred to the "province of Carlos, Posoy, and Matecumbe", i.e., Calusa, Pohoy, and the Florida Keys.)
 Pohoy and Calusa were described as hostile to the Spanish in 1675.
 At that time the town of Pohoy was said to be on a river six leagues from Tocobago, perhaps on the Hillsborough River or Alafia River.

 A Spanish expedition down the coast from the mouth of the Suwannee River in 1680 sought to reach the Calusa domain.
 The Spanish were warned by the Pohoy chief to turn back.
 Due to increasingly strident warnings in the next few villages on the way to Calusa, the Spanish did retreat.
 This expedition described the Pohoy, but not the Calusa, as "docile".
 A Spanish expedition in 1699 that traveled overland from San Francisco de Potano (near present-day Gainesville) found the Tampa Bay area to be largely deserted.
 While the Spanish were told that there were many people in villages in the area, they did not see them.
 The expedition's report mentioned Pohoy several times, but the Spanish apparently did not visit the town.

 Alafay people

 The Alafay people (also known as Alafaes, Alafaia, and Elafay) were associated with the Pohoy, probably as a sub-group.
-In the seventeenth century Pohoy territory included the area along what is known as the Alafia River.
+In the seventeenth century Pohoy territory included the area along the Alafia River.
 The Spanish expedition of 1680 reported that Elafay was the next town beyond Pohoy, with 300 people in Pohoy, and 40 in Elafay.
-The 1699 Spanish expedition reporting passed through an abandoned village named Elafay near Tampa Bay.
-Don Antonio Pojoi was identified as the leader of the Alafaias Costas nation in 1734.
+The 1699 Spanish expedition reported having passed through an abandoned village named Elafay near Tampa Bay.
+In 1734 Don Antonio Pojoi was identified as the leader of the Alafaias Costas nation.